The data we hold

 - We will never send you high volumes of unwanted content

 Subscription information that you give us will be held for a maximum of three years, at the end of which we will contact you regarding renewal.
 Any other data retention is covered in our Data Archive, Storage and Disposal Policy.

 We hold your data safely and securely.
 All our employees are DBS checked and have received additional safeguarding training.

 We also have DATA PROCESSORS with specific areas of responsibility.

 Callywith College offers an email newsletter that covers the many aspects of College life.

-Oncourse is our monthly college email newsletter, helping you to keep up-to-date with all the latest news, dates for your diary and social media highlights from Callywith College.
+Oncourse is our termly college email newsletter, helping you to keep up-to-date with all the latest news, dates for your diary and social media highlights from Callywith College.

 Please note: When you unsubscribe from our newsletters, this does not mean that your contact information is deleted from our database.
 If you would like to make sure your data is removed, please email us at ENQUIRY@CALLYWITH.AC.UK